History of Prescott, Ontario

-The history of Prescott, Ontario is strongly influenced by its geographic position along the Saint Lawrence River.
-The point at the narrowing of the river led to the persistent use of the area for military fortifications intended to gave a degree of control over the river, as well as playing a significant part in regional conflicts of the 18th and early 19th centuries.
+The history of Prescott, Ontario, is strongly influenced by its geographic position along the Saint Lawrence River.
+The point at the narrowing of the river led to the persistent use of the area for military fortifications intended to give a degree of control over the river, as well as playing a significant part in regional conflicts of the 18th and early 19th centuries.

-The historical navigational challenges downriver from Prescott gave it an uncommon role in Great Lakes shipping and the Saint Lawrence river trade, and contributed to the development of its freight forwarding industry, which began in the early 19th century.
+The historical navigational challenges downriver from Prescott gave it an uncommon role in Great Lakes shipping and the Saint Lawrence River trade, contributing to the development of its freight forwarding industry, which began in the early 19th century.

-Prescott's history continued to be dominated by the transportation industry well into the 20th century, but it also saw the development of a significant brewing and distilling industry beginning in the late 19th century.
+Prescott's history continued to be dominated by the transportation industry well into the 20th century, but it also saw the development of a significant brewing and distilling industry which began in the late 19th century.

 French period

 Before the arrival of Europeans to the Grenville County area, it was inhabited by the St. Lawrence Iroquois.
 The French began occupation of the area in the late 17th century, starting with a supply depot and fortified outpost named La Galette en route to Fort Frontenac (Kingston), which was built in the 1670s.
 Some sources place La Galette at Prescott, while others place it at nearby Johnstown.
 Fort de La Présentation was later built in 1749 on the other side of the river, at Lighthouse Point near present-day Ogdensburg, New York.
 This was soon abandoned in favour of Fort Lévis, which was located on Isle Royale (Chimney Island) in the centre of the river.